Zoning Planning & Land Use Law in California

 It should be clear, however, that the ideal solution is to simply fix any condition on your property which is in violation of a local zoning law.
 If the violation is not serious, and correcting it won't significantly interfere with your use of your property, this is probably the best course of action.

 However, it isn't always practical or affordable to correct a minor violation of a zoning law.
 For example, suppose you have just spent a large amount of money and effort remodeling a house to turn it into your dream home.
 You thought you were in total compliance with local zoning laws when you did this, but find out that there is some small, technical violation of Lawndale, California's zoning laws.
 In these cases, you have recourse in the form of a variance.
 You are entitled to petition the local zoning board to grant you a variance, which is an official decision not to apply a particular provision of a zoning law to a single violation.
 These aren't always granted, but generally have to be granted if the violation doesn't interfere with anyone else's use of their property, and doesn't thwart the purposes of local zoning laws.

 Also, if the zoning laws covering your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Lawndale, California Attorney Help?
+What Can A Lawndale, California Attorney Do?